janspoerer/janspoerer.github.io/_posts/2022-07-24-project-portfolio.markdown

 ### 2017

+* Graduated from WHU - Otto Beisheim School of Management.
 * Deutsche Beteiligungs AG
     * DBAG is the largest private equity team in Germany.
     * Through my experience in valuation, I was able to secure an internship at this prestigious private equity company.